openshift/kube-compare/README.md

 kubectl cluster-compare -r container://<IMAGE>:<TAG>:/home/ztp/reference/metadata.yaml -f ./crsdir -R
 ```

 The tool can also be used to generate a reference configuration, from either a running cluster or against an `oc must-gather` output.
 A configuration file must be created to specify what resources should be captured.
-An example configuration is available [here](./docs/example/generate-config.yaml).
+An example configuration is available: [generate-config.yaml](./docs/example/generate-config.yaml).

 Generate a reference configuration from a running cluster: